 Director, Vermont Complex Systems Center

-Dodds's research focuses on system-level, big data problems in many areas including language and stories, sociotechnical systems, Earth sciences, biology, and ecology.
-His foundational funding was an NSF CAREER award granted to study sociotechnical phenomena (2009-2015).
-Together with Chris Danforth, he co-runs the Computational Story Lab.
+Peter's research focuses on system-level, big data problems in many areas including language and stories, sociotechnical systems, Earth sciences, biology, and ecology.
+Peter has created (and constantly evolves) a series of complex systems courses starting with Principles of Complex Systems.
+He co-runs the Computational Story Lab with Chris Danforth.

-Director of Outreach for Complex Systems, Vermont Complex Systems Center
+Director of Outreach for Complex Systems, UVM Complex Systems Center; Program Director, MassMutual Center of Excellence in Complex Systems and Data Science, University of Vermont, Vermont Complex Systems Center

 Flint Professor of Mathematical, Natural, and Technical Sciences, Department of Mathematics and Statistics

 Chris is an applied mathematician interested in modeling a variety of physical, biological, and social phenomenon.
 He has applied principles of chaos theory to improve weather forecasts as a member of the Mathematics and Climate Research Network, and developed a real-time remote sensor of global happiness using messages from Twitter: the Hedonometer.
 Danforth co-runs the Computational Story Lab with Peter Dodds.

 Bongard's work focuses on understanding the general nature of cognition, regardless of whether it is found in humans, animals or robots.
 This unique approach focuses on the role that morphology and evolution plays in cognition.
 Addressing these questions has taken him into the fields of biology, psychology, engineering and computer science.

 Associate Professor, School of Engineering